Brand cancels tour after mum hurt in crash

 Comedian Russell Brand has cancelled the remainder of his ReBirth tour after his mother, Barbara, sustained "life-threatening" injuries in a car crash.

-In a Twitter video he confirmed tickets will be refunded and the shows "possibly" rescheduled at a later date.
+In a Twitter video he confirmed tickets will be refunded with shows "possibly" being rescheduled at a later date.

 Brand also praised the "importance and significance" of the NHS and said it had previously saved his mother's life six times following cancer.

-He added he would be taking a break from social media to focus his family.
+He added he would take a break from social media to focus on his family.

 The announcement follows the short-notice cancellation of a show in Aberdeen following the crash on Friday.